hapax/hapax.github.io/assets/visual-qft.md

 Without further work, the space of states lives in $\mathbb{C}^2
 \simeq \mathbb{R}^4$, which is already impossible to picture.
 Our visual cortex evolved for three dimensions only!
-There are some tricks that mean we *can* draw directly draw the space of sinqle qubit states on a sphere, as below:
+Luckily, the global phase ambiguity and normalization constraint mean we can directly draw the space of sinqle qubit states on a sphere, as
+below:

 <figure>
     <div style="text-align:center"><img src